Back to guides

 • Commit only to what you can deliver.
 When setting up your newsletter, LinkedIn will ask how often you plan to publish, and this frequency will be displayed at the top.
 If you commit to weekly updates but only post monthly, it could discourage subscribers.
 Be realistic to maintain engagement.

-• Make sure your first newsletter is top-notch, as it will reach all your company followers.
+• Make sure your first newsletter is top-notch.
+With a company newsletter, your first one will automatically notify all of your company followers.
+With a personal newsletter, it will notify all of your connections when you publish your first edition.
 Their decision to subscribe will largely depend on the quality of this initial issue.

 • The newsletter should offer value to readers, not be a sales pitch.
-Think about offer market insights, trends, evaluation, and the launch of new products.
+Think about offering market insights, trends, evaluation, and the launch of new products.

 • Encourage action, engagement, and shares to boost your newsletter's visibility and reach audiences beyond your network.
 This is how you'll attract more subscribers and increase awareness.
 The goal is to generate as many impressions as possible.